Product Disclosures

 The requirements of the MHPA and MHPAEA applied primarily to large group health plans until the passage and implementation of the Affordable Care Act (ACA).
 Small group and individual qualified health plans effective on or after January 1, 2014, are required to provide ten essential health benefits, with one of the benefits being coverage for mental health and substance use disorders.
 Federal guidelines require individual and small group plans subject to the ACA to meet the requirements of the MHPAEA to satisfy the essential health benefit mandate.
 Grandfathered and transitional individual and small group health plans are not required to include mental health and substance use disorder benefits and are not subject to requirements of the ACA as it relates to mental health and substance use disorder benefits.
 However, if a grandfathered or transitional individual health plan includes mental health and substance use disorder benefits, it must comply with the requirements of the MHPAEA.

-Individuals needing assistance with mental health or substance use disorder benefits can call the Cigna number on their ID card or they can contact the Florida Consumer helpline by:
+Individuals needing assistance with mental health or substance use disorder benefits can call the Cigna Healthcare number on their ID card or they can contact the Florida Consumer helpline by:

 - Florida Insurance Consumer Helpline